My recent purchase of 3 new toilet seats for our 3 old toilets has led me to now seek out “the perfect” toilet cleaning products.

 The Best Toilet Brush On Earth

 In case you’re wondering, yes you can find just the bowl swab elsewhere online.
 It’s really inexpensive too.
-But I’ve been wanting to try Don Aslett’s complete set for so long that now seemed like the perfect time to just order the whole complete set.
+But I’ve been wanting to try Don Aslett’s complete set for so long that now seemed like the perfect time to just order a complete set.

-Plus, while Aslett’s bowl swab (they call it a Johnny Mop) appears to be made better (and bigger) than most of the others found online, if I ever wanted to buy some replacement (non-Don Aslett) swabs later, I certainly could.
-And now I’ll have a way to store it all together — thanks to Aslett’s little “toilet bowl caddy”.
+Plus, while Aslett’s bowl swab (they call it a Johnny Mop) appears to be made better (and bigger) than most of the other toilet swabs found online, if I ever wanted to buy some replacement (non-Don Aslett) swabs later, I certainly could.

 I’m not the only one who thinks the bowl swab is the best invention ever!